quattor/quattor.github.com/_posts/2013-01-29-package-layout-proposal.md

 also set up these symlinks according to the organisation's policy.

 Handling these symlinks in a consistent way may not be trivial.

+Also, it's unclear how friendly this would be to caching proxies that users might put in front of the repository.